 Sure, customers can find the contact information on your website, but why should the reader have to click through?
 You have their attention now, so it’s time to grab their business as quickly as possible.

 Try listing your phone number prominently in the header or just below your logo, with a link to your website, social networks, online ordering and/or reservations link.
 If the email isn’t too long, you can include these details at the bottom, just make sure they are clearly featured.
-If space allows, including your hours and address is also a nice touch.
+If space allows, including contact info and address is also a nice touch.

 Be aware of email marketing laws